Fourier Transform Infrared Spectroscopy (FTIR)

-ISAAC lab is equipped with a suite of FTIR spectrometers that allow both point analysis and mapping at micro and macro-level.
-Our systems enable the analysis in various modes (i.e. external reflectance, transmission and attenuated total reflectance (ATR)), depending on the needs of each project.
+The ISAAC mobile lab is equipped with a suite of FTIR spectrometers that allow both point analysis and mapping at micro and macro-level.
+Our systems enable the analysis in various modes such as external reflectance, transmission and attenuated total reflectance (ATR), depending on the needs of each project.

 Identification of organic and inorganic materials;